-The earnings rate declared by the Board for the Scheme for the year ended 31 March 2019 was 4.0% on contributors' total credits as at 1 April 2018, and 2.0% on contributions paid during the year.
-In line with the Board's crediting and reserving policy, the difference between the investment return of 3.25% and the earnings rate of 4.0% has been taken from the reserves of the Scheme.
-The reserves are now 7.3% of contributors' total credits (2018: 8.6%).
+The earnings rate declared by the Board for the Scheme for the year ended 31 March 2019 was 4.0%.
+There was no distribution from reserves this year.
+In line with the Board's crediting and reserving policy, the difference between the investment return of 3.32% and the earnings rate of 4.0% has been taken from the reserves of the Scheme.
+The reserves are now 1.6% of contributors' total credits (2018: 2.5%).

 The objective of the Board's crediting and reserving policy is to build the reserves back up to 10% of contributors' total credits.
-An equitable share of any positive reserves is added to a contributor's total credit on retirement, withdrawal through redundancy or permanent incapacity, or on death before the contributor has commenced receiving a benefit.
+An equitable share of any positive reserves is added to a contributor's total credit on retirement, withdrawal through redundancy or permanent incapacity or on death before the contributor has commenced receiving a benefit.

-WHO INVESTS YOUR MONEY Fixed interest
+WHO INVESTS YOUR MONEY